drdk/dr-svg-sprites/README.md

 Let's you define breakpoints or custom media queries for a sprite.
 Each value in the array is transformed into a media query string (if it's not already one) via the `options.baseQuery` template.
 Numbers are automatically prepended `px` units.
+Values in `options.sizes` are expanded to arrays of values; the first value is the default size value used without media queries and each subsequent value is matched with a corresponding `options.breakpoints` value.

 ```js
 var options = {